Aliases for CAPN11 Gene

 GeneCards Summary for CAPN11 Gene

 CAPN11 (Calpain 11) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Apoptosis Pathway.
+Among its related pathways are Degradation of the extracellular matrix and Integrin Pathway.
 GO annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
 An important paralog of this gene is CAPN9.

 UniProtKB/Swiss-Prot for CAPN11 Gene